qiujiaming315/traffic-shaping-network-simulator/README.md

 ### Library

 We factor various parts of the code into different modules in the `lib/` sub-directory.
 Many of them are used as building blocks in `simulate.py`.

 - `network_simulator.py`: main body of the network simulator.
 - `schedulers.py`: a collection of different schedulers.
 - `traffic_shapers.py`: a collection of traffic shapers.
 - `rl_env.py`: a wrapper of the network simulator to create a reinforcement learning environment.
+See `lib/README.md` for details.

 ## License